I/O Functions

 Setting Analog Outputs Directly

-Use the AnalogOutputConfigureDefaultMode() function to allow the analog output to be set using AnalogOutputSet() function.
+Use the AnalogOutputConfigureDefaultMode() function to set the analog output with the AnalogOutputSet() function.

 Setting Analog Outputs Using the Drive Array